openethereum/openethereum.github.io/JSONRPC.md

 Aside from `DATA` and `QUANTITIES`, there are also normative JSON types, which we describe as `STR` (strings) and `INT` (integer numbers).

 ## Enabled APIs (default)
-As documented in the options, available under `parity --help` not all API's are exposed by default.
-However you can simply enable them by running parity with the flag:
+As documented in the options, available under `openethereum --help` not all API's are exposed by default.
+However you can simply enable them by running OpenEthereum with the flag:
 `--jsonrpc-apis APIS `
 > _Specify the APIs available through the JSONRPC interface.
 APIS is a comma-delimited list of API name.
 Possible name are all, safe, web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts, signer.
 You can also disable a specific API by putting '-' in the front: all,-personal._